MicrosoftDocs/architecture-center/docs/reference-architectures/ai/realtime-scoring-python-content.md

 For regular Python models, where the AKS cluster is provisioned with CPU-only VMs, take care when [scaling out the number of pods][manually-scale-pods].
 The goal is to fully utilize the cluster.
 Scaling depends on the CPU requests and limits defined for the pods.
 Machine Learning through Kubernetes also supports [pod autoscaling][autoscale-pods] based on CPU utilization or other metrics.
 The [cluster autoscaler][autoscaler] (in preview) can scale agent nodes based on the pending pods.

 For deep learning scenarios, using GPU-enabled VMs, resource limits on pods are such that one GPU is assigned to one pod.
 Depending on the type of VM used, you must [scale the nodes of the cluster][scale-cluster] to meet the demand for the service.
-You can do this easily using the Azure CLI and kubectl.
+You can do this easily using the [Azure CLI][azure-cli-kubernetes] and [kubectl][kubectl].

 ## Monitoring and logging considerations